Janice Reid

 Janice Clare Reid (born 19 September 1947) is an Australian academic and medical anthropologist, who has specialised in Aboriginal and refugee health.
 She was Vice-Chancellor of the University of Western Sydney from 1998 to 2013.

 Early life and education

-Reid was born in Brighton, South Australia on 19 September 1947.
-She was educated at the Presbyterian Girls College (now Seymour College) and then completed a BSc at the University of Adelaide.
-She later completed an MA and PhD at Stanford University, USA.
+Janice Clare Reid was born in Adelaide, South Australia on 19 September 1947.

+She was educated at the Presbyterian Girls' College (now Seymour College) and then completed a BSc at the University of Adelaide.
+She later completed an MA at the University of Hawaiʻi and an MA and PhD at Stanford University, in the United States.